PAMGuard/PAMGuard/src/clickTrainDetector/click_train_help.md

 PAMGuard’s click train detector utilises both a detection and classification stage to extract click trains from recordings.

-The detection stage is based on a multi hypothesis tracking (MHT) algorithm.
+The detection stage is currently based on a multi hypothesis tracking (MHT) algorithm.
 This algorithm considers all possible combinations of transient detections creating a large hypothesis matrix which holds potential click trains.
 As more clicks are added to the hypothesis matrix it grows exponentially and so, to prevent a computer running out memory, it is regularly “pruned” to keep only the most likely click trains over time.
 The assigned likelihood of a click train is based on number of properties which can be defined in by the user.
 For example, a user might select, ICI, Amplitude and Correlation as variables to score click trains; this would mean that combinations of clicks with slowly changing ICI, amplitude and waveforms would be favoured by the algorithm and stay in the hypothesis matrix.
 Other properties such as bearing, click length and peak frequency can also be selected.
 A graphical explanation of the click train detection algorithm is shown in Figure 1 and a more detailed explanation of the be found in Macaulay (2019).

 <p align="center">
   <img width="930" height="900" src = "resources/mht_diagram.png">